-In our proposed mmCIF model, we would encode compositional heterogeneity (bound or unbound) in one column and conformational heterogeneity in another.
-For example, when the compositional column indicated a 'bound state', the corresponding conformational state 1 would indicate the loop out, and then the conformational state 2 could indicate the alternative conformations of the leucine residue.
+In our proposed mmCIF model, within the atom\site loop, we would encode compositional heterogeneity (bound or unbound or unknown for ligand 1) and conformational heterogeneity state1/2.
+For example, when the compositional column indicated a 'ligand 1bound state', the corresponding conformational state 1 would indicate the loop out, and then the conformational state 2 could indicate the alternative conformations of the leucine residue.
 The occupancies of the conformations in the bound state would be restrained to sum to the bound occupancy.
-For residues that do not interact with the ligand, we would imagine that the compositional column would be blank or unknown.
-This concept can be extended to subunits in assemblies from CryoEM data or covalent linkages, such as a posttranslational modification.
+For residues that do not interact with the ligand, we would imagine that the compositional column would be blank or unknown (Supplementary File 2).
+This concept can be extended to subunits in assemblies from CryoEM data or covalent linkages, such as a post-translational modification.